wp-plugins/featured-content/readme.txt

 == Screenshots ==

-1. An example of the modal windows created by this plugin.
+1. An example of the modal windows created by this plugin
+2. An example of using the short code on a post to display 6 images.
+3. An example of the widget using the featured images.

 == Changelog ==